-There are regional differences within the CCLME in climate forcing (Mendelssohn et al. 2003) and ecosystem response (García-Reyes and Largier 2012).
-Therefore, an assessment of the southern California Current region may vary from that for the northern California Current.
-When considering an overall IEA for the CCLME, it may prove most useful to evaluate each ecoregion/subecosystem separately initially.
-But in no single region are all the physical and especially biological attributes available for comprehensive analyses.
-Therefore, to understand ecosystem form, function, and control, we must combine information between regions with the goal for a uniform CCIEA.
-The IEA is spatially and temporally targeted for specific management foci; thus IEA evaluations will be scenario driven as a function of the management strategies being evaluated.
-When possible, we have examined three locations in the California current using cruise data such as CALCOFI (California Cooperative Oceanic and Fisheries Investigations) and the Newport line, buoy data (National Buoy Data Center), and satellite products.
+There are regional differences within the CCLME in climate forcing (Mendelssohn et al. 2003, García-Reyes and Largier 2012) and ecosystem response (Checkley and Barth 2009).
+Therefore, patterns in the southern California Current region may vary substantially from patterns in the northern California Current.
+When considering an overall IEA for the CCLME, it may prove most useful to separately evaluate each ecoregion/subecosystem initially.
+In no single region, however, are all the desired physical and biological attributes available for comprehensive analyses.
+Therefore, to understand ecosystem form, function, and controls, to the extent possible we must combine information between regions.
+We have examined three primary regions in the CCLME using cruise data such as CALCOFI (California Cooperative Oceanic and Fisheries Investigations) off southern and central California and the Newport line off Oregon.
+More holistic data are provided by buoy data (National Buoy Data Center), and satellite products.

-The northern CCLME is dominated by strong seasonal variability in winds, temperature, upwelling, and plankton production (Huyer 1983).
+The central and northern CCLME is dominated by strong seasonal variability in winds, temperature, upwelling, and plankton production (Huyer 1983).
 In addition to weak, delayed, or otherwise ineffectual upwelling, warm-water conditions in this region could result from either onshore transport of offshore subtropical water or northward transport of subtropical coastal waters (King et al. 2011).
 Low copepod species richness and high abundance of northern boreal copepods is associated with cold, subarctic water masses transported to the northern CCLME from the Gulf of Alaska (Peterson and Schwing 2003, Hooff and Peterson 2006, Peterson 2009, Bi et al. 2011, Keister et al. 2011).
 Therefore, copepod community composition may be used as an indicator of this physical oceanographic process.

-Preliminary evidence suggests covariation between ecoregions.
-As an example, when fatty, subarctic northern boreal copepods are present in the northern CCLME during cool-water conditions, the productivity of the planktivorous Cassin's auklet in the central subregion increases.
+Evidence suggests covariation between the central and northern ecoregions.
+As an example, when fatty, subarctic northern boreal copepods are present in the northern CCLME during coolwater conditions, the productivity of the planktivorous Cassin's auklet in the central subregion increases.
 Conversely, when the less fatty subtropical copepods dominate the system in warm-water years (i.e., a higher southern copepod anomaly index), Cassin's auklet breeding success is reduced (Sydeman et al. 2011).
-Because patterns in northern copepods affect central bird species, it is important to perform analyses across boundaries and ecoregions.